rodgersochieng/meal_roster/README.md

 <li>Java Script</li>

 <h2> Support and Contact details</h2>
 This app represents the first version.
 In this case, it is still work in progress.
-In case a user encounters issues or experiences a bug, kindly feel free to reach the developer through rodges.ochieng
+In case a user encounters issues or experiences a bug, kindly feel free to reach the developer through rodges.ochieng@student.moringaschool.com